JH456/omeka-plugin-Elasticsearch-Visualizations/README.md

 - Omeka Classic v2.5+ running on PHP v5.4+
 - Elasticsearch 5.5+

-This plugin assumes that you already have an elasticserach cluster setup for use with your Omeka site, but if not, you will need to set one up.
+This plugin assumes that you already have an elasticsearch cluster setup for use with your Omeka site, but if not, you will need to set one up.
 Depending on your needs, you have two options:

 1. You can run your own elasticsearch cluster, so you have full control over the service.
 See the [elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) for installation help.
 2. You can use a service provider such as [Amazon's Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/).